Aqualinc/Auto-groundwater-data-processor/README.md

 4. Logged values between manual observations are offset by linear interpolation of the bounding offsets, based on the time.
 5. Logged values after the last manual measurement are offset by linear extrapolation of the long term drift.
 6. The latest drift offset and the change in drift over time is provided as part of the quality reporting.

+## Data quality review and reporting
+Unforeseen issues will occur with the data collection and processing.
+Through incluson of automatic quality reviewing provides a mechanism to flag when manual review of the data may be required.